 Jason is the Senior Editor at True.Ink, a heritage adventure magazine with a masthead that included Ernest Hemingway.
 An inveterate ping-pong player (nickname: “Drunken Mosquito”) and a former tour guide who relishes lengthy walk-and-talks, he is a graduate of Washington University in St. Louis.
 He also studied Creative Writing at Oxford.
 His nonfiction has been published in the New York Times, New York Magazine, Narrative.ly, The Rumpus, Hobart, River Teeth, and he was a ghostwriter for a recent celebrity memoir.
+He also has a book coming out, titled No One You Know, on May 4, 2021.
 Jason’s pursuits often involve memory, myths, and cities.

 As a Story Terrace writer, Jason interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.

 “I used to think you were cool,” my little brother said.